robertsambuena/nodejs-express-angularjs-boilerplate-scaffold/README.md

 	config/
 		config.js			-- contains server configuration e.g. port, public directory
+	src/
 		css/
-		*.css				-- stylesheets to be used
+			style.css		-- stylesheet to be used
 		js/
-		libs/
-			*.js			-- JS libraries used
-		*.js				-- Custom scripts to be used public/
+			libs/			-- contains JS libraries to be used script.js		-- Custom script to be used index.html			--
-		assets/
+	public/
-			images			-- contains images used on the application min.css			-- minified css from the css folder min.js			-- minifed js from the js folder index.html			-- main html file
+		images/				-- contains images used on the application css/
+			min.css			-- minified css from the css folder js/
+			min.js			-- minified js from the js folder index.html			-- minified form of index.html
 	server.js				-- contains script for running the web server gruntfile.js			-- grunt config
 	.gitignore				-- list of ignored files